 Moscow Gold?
-The Soviet Union and the British left by Paul Anderson and Kevin Davey is available as a Kindle e-book here and will be published very soon in paperback.
+The Soviet Union and the British left by Paul Anderson and Kevin Davey is available as a Kindle e-book here and will soon be in paperback here again.

 ‘A fine little book you can read in a day.
 Anderson and Davey have taken advantage of the vast amount of research into communism since the end of the cold war.
 They wear it lightly, and refreshingly, are open about their political position.
 As members of the democratic left, they believe that communism was a disaster for left wing politics.
 It tied the left to tyranny and the lies and disillusion that went with it.’

 ‘Brilliant and dangerous … one wild-ride roller-coaster that soars to altitudes of unfettered wit and then plunges with a startling and implacably knowing anger.’
 MICK FARREN